BCFT One-point Functions of Coulomb Branch Operators: One point functions in free BCFTs

 \subsubsection{Neumann boundary conditions}

-Now things are more difficult since we don't have a $\bbZ\times\bbZ$ symmetry.
+In this case there is no $\bbZ\times\bbZ$ symmetry.
 We still have the Schwinger-Dyson equations (\ref{eSDeq}) with $D_{12}=0$, with the different normalization dictated by the choice of the kinetic term, which we now solve for the boundary conditions